-Incidental Repair Measure (IRM) costs must be made part of the overall cost for the Energy Conservation Measure (ECM) or group of measures that it's associated with.
+Incidental Repair Measure (IRM) costs must be made part of the overall cost for the Energy Conservation Measure (ECM) or group of measures that it is associated with.
 The ECM or group of ECM's must maintain an overall SIR of 1.0 or higher.
-For example, the cost of repairing a mobile home belly should be included with the cost of the mobile home belly insulation.
-If the belly insulation measure no longer passes because of the additional IRM cost, the IRM cost should be instead included in the whole house SIR to ensure it maintains an SIR of 1.0 or greater before proceeding with the repair.
-All wholehouse SIR calculations require KHRC review.
+For example, the cost of installing junction box covers should be included with the cost of insulating the attic.
+If the attic insulation measure no longer passes because of the additional IRM cost, the IRM cost should be instead included in the whole house SIR to ensure it maintains an SIR of 1.0 or greater before proceeding with the repair.